FedoraQt/MediaWriter/README.md

 It is able to automatically download the required image for them and write them in a `dd`-like fashion, using either `dd` itself or some other way to access the drive directly.

-This overwrites the drive's partition layout though, so it also provides a way to restore a single-partition layout with a FAT32 partition.
+This overwrites the drive's partition layout though so it also provides a way to restore a single-partition layout with a FAT32 partition.

 ![Fedora Media Writer running, with expanded image list](/dist/screenshots/linux_main.png)